Spinal Cord Injury

 - Injuries of T6 – T12 vertebrae – Nerves affect muscles of the trunk (abdominal and back muscles) depending on the level of injury.
 Persons with such injuries have normal upper-body movement.
 They have a relatively good control of bladder movements in the seated position and otherwise a little or no voluntary control of the bladder.
 Persons with these injuries most likely use a manual wheelchair and they can learn to drive a modified car.
 Some can stand in a standing frame, while others may walk with braces.

-Lumbar spinal cord injuries:
+Sacral spinal cord injuries

 - Injuries of S1 – S5 vertebrae – These injuries generally result in some loss of function in the hips and legs.
 Patients suffering from these injuries have little or no voluntary control of the bladder.
 Most likely they can walk.